 What Are Gyoza Wrappers?

 Gyoza wrappers are a thin and round flour pastry that wraps around the filling of gyoza or Japanese potstickers.
 The dough is made of wheat flour, water, and a pinch of salt.
-They get crispy when pan-fried or deep-fried and become a soft and tender, pasta-like texture when boiled.
+They get crispy when pan-fried or deep-fried and become soft and tender when boiled, just like wonton wrappers.

-- All-purpose flour – Weigh your flour or use the “fluff and sprinkle“ method and level it off.
+- all-purpose flour – or use half bread flour + half cake flour; be sure to weigh your flour for the best results, or use the “fluff and sprinkle“ method and level it off

-- Knead the dough for 10 minutes, shape it into logs, and rest for 30 minutes.
+- Knead the dough for 10 minutes, shape it into logs, wrap in plastic wrap, and rest for 30 minutes on the counter.

-- Cut the dough into small pieces, flatten, and cut out into a circle shape using a cookie cutter.
+- Cut the dough into small pieces, flatten with a rolling pin, and cut out into a circle shape using a cookie cutter.

 Homemade vs. Store-Bought Gyoza Wrappers

 Homemade gyoza wrappers can be time-consuming, but I find the process extremely fulfilling and calming.
-Save it for the weekend or on an unhurried evening when you can enjoy the experience.
-Or make it a fun activity to do with family or friends.
+Save it for the weekend or a quiet evening when you can enjoy the experience.
+Or, make it a fun activity to do with family or friends.
 Gyoza party, anyone?

 Gyoza (Japanese Potsticker) Wrappers